asgerbo/Chess-AI/README.md

 # Chess-AI
-My attempt at creating an AI chess bot
+My attempt at creating an AI chess bot, using Pytorch.